 - Provides integrations for common languages like Java, PHP, and Python.

 Sendinblue has a Free plan that includes 300 emails/day and unlimited contacts.

 Paid plans start at $25/month and support 100,000 emails, among other features.

 Postmark is an excellent app for sending transactional emails and application emails.
-It also offers great customer support and no-frills API documentation.
+It also offers excellent customer support and no-frills API documentation.

 Postmark API Key Features

-- The email API is developed according to REST constraints that allow you to format and automate transactional email sends, user triggers, etc.
+- Allows you to format and automate transactional email sends, user triggers, etc.

-- Accepts up to 500 messages per API call and a 50MB payload size, including attachments
+- Can accept up to 500 messages per API call and a 50MB payload size, including attachments.

-- Messages API provides details on all inbound and outbound messages sent through a specific server.
+- Provides details on all inbound and outbound messages sent through a specific server.

-- Can use webhooks with the email API for real-time notifications on email opens and bounces
+- Can use webhooks with the email API to receive real-time notifications on email opens and bounces.